JunyiZhou-Conny/Comput-Leg-UK-NZ/README.md

 - [x] modify billslateststage
 - [x] combine billslatestage using date and billslateststage using id together

-- [ ] address the issue that there are duplicte bill ids in the billslateststage_combined, talk with Dr. Estrada
+- [x] address the issue that there are duplicte bill ids in the billslateststage_combined, talk with Dr. Estrada
-- [ ] rewrite the billslateststage_id and billslateststage_date section in this Readme file to make it better suit the current situation.
+- [x] rewrite the billslateststage_id and billslateststage_date section in this Readme file to make it better suit the current situation.
 A new logic of combining the two billslateststage files has been created in CombinedData_Analysis.ipynb
 - [ ] In the ERD, make sure that for the division, we have the title of the bill and its corresponsing bill id
 - [ ] Try a snippet of finding the ganule of division page in hansard

+2/1/2024
+- [ ] For Hansard pdf tranformation, I am waiting on the answer which method is better.
+I have 2 methods in mind.
+One is to use the pdfminer.six library to extract the text from the pdf file.
+The other is to use the pdf2image library to convert the pdf file to an image and then use the pytesseract library to extract the text from the image.
+I am waiting for the answer from Dr. Estrada.
+-[ ] For Bills, I cleaned the column.
+Let us wait for Dr.Estrada's response on what we are going to do.

+2/2/2023
+- [ ] Push the change of Bills to the preprocessed folder in S3
+- [ ] Separate party status from Member dataset